jetbrains-academy/javascript-course/Functions/Function expressions/task.md

 hello()  // prints "Hello!"
 ```

-This is another way for creating a function called _Function Expression_.
-It allows you to define a function inside an expression.
+This is another way of creating a function called a called _Function Expression_.
+It allows you to define a function within an expression.

 The main difference between a _function expression_ and a _function declaration_ is the function name, which can be omitted in _function expressions_ to create _anonymous_ functions.
-A more specific description is beyond the scope of the course for now, so you can read in detail about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions).
+A more detailed explanation is beyond the scope of this course for now, so you can read more about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions).

 ### Task